 Back to the topic at hand, I Dissociate within a Dissociative event.
 Talk about frustrating and mind blowing.
 My mind took me away during the abuse when I was a kid, and now when I have a flashback I can only connect with it so much before my mind takes it away again.
 I get only bits and pieces in each episode and they last for typically a few minutes to as long as 10 minutes.
 I get visions of the abuse, the rooms it happened in, the events themselves, and during that time I’m almost frozen or “stuck”.

 Then just like that, they are over and within a few minutes I can go about my day and usually be ok.
 It’s very odd since so often flashbacks can take a person out of commission for hours, days, or even weeks at a time.
-I guess I’m fortunate in that respect that mine, while they happen multiple times a week, aren’t as bad as they could be.

-That doesn’t really make me feel any better though.
-I still want to connect with and learn from them, but mind takes me away during each one because it also took me away when I was abused so long ago.
+Even as traumatic as having a flashback is, I still want to connect with and learn from them, but mind takes me away during each one because it also took me away when I was abused so long ago.
 Imagine trying to connect with something you never really connected with in the first place.
 For an over thinker and analyzer like me, it’s unbelievably frustrating.

 This post was originally a guest blog post for another site, but I’m also posting it here by reader request, due to some issues with accessing that link after their site upgrade.